AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-QFTCurvedspacetime.md

 | S34  | [Toms *”Yang-Mills Yukawa model in curved spacetime”* 2019](https://arxiv.org/abs/1906.02515#:~:text=The%20one%2Dloop%20effective%20action,G%20is%20arbitrary%2C%20is%20calculated.) | Calculates the one-loop effective action of the Yang-Mills Yukawa model in curved spacetime. |

 ## Worldline Methods

-**S35.** G. Mogull et al., "Classical Gravitational Scattering from a Worldline Quantum Field Theory" (2020).
-Worldline formalism connecting QFT amplitudes to classical gravitational scattering.

-**S36.** O. Corradini and A. Muratori, "A Monte Carlo Approach to the Worldline Formalism in Curved Space" (2020).
-Numerical Monte Carlo methods for worldline path integrals in curved backgrounds.

 | ID   | Link | Notes |
 |:-----|:-----|:------|